simesy/drush-make/README.txt

-Here are make files I'm using with Aegir in particular.
-It's a work in progress.
+Here are make files I'm working on.
+Some examples.
+Some I'm using.